cozy-labs/cozy-toolbox/lib/web/templates/doc/styles.html.md

 - `c:address`
 - `c:modal`

-**Note:** tools.css does not provide JS code, it's your job to include the JS to make the dynamic aspect of the components.
+**Note:** toolbox.css does not provide JS code, it's your job to include the JS to make the dynamic aspect of the components.

 ### Layouts